What Is General Liability Insurance in Kentucky?

 Compare quotes based on coverage fit, not price alone

-Regardless of what local minimums require, most Kentucky clients and contracts expect $1 million per occurrence and $2 million aggregate as the practical standard for general liability coverage.
+Most Kentucky clients and contracts expect $1 million per occurrence and $2 million aggregate as the standard for general liability coverage, regardless of local minimums.

-Pull quotes from at least three carriers and look well beyond the monthly premium, evaluating each policy's limits, exclusions, and endorsements against what your specific contracts and licensing boards actually require before making a decision.
+Get quotes from at least three carriers.
+Look beyond the monthly premium and check each policy's limits, exclusions and endorsements against what your contracts and licensing boards actually require.

 Read more about the best: Best General Liability Insurance in Kentucky